-The Town of Poughkeepsie's Historic Preservation Commission meets the second Monday of each month at 7:00 PM in the Supervisor's Conference Room in Town Hall.
+The Town of Poughkeepsie's Historic Preservation Commission meets the fourth Monday of each month at 7:00 PM in the Supervisor's Conference Room in Town Hall.
 The meeting is open to the public and we welcome all interested parties.

 Town of Poughkeepsie Charter

 - Town of Poughkeepsie History

 - Albany Post Road and US Route 44 Historic Mile Markers in Poughkeepsie

 - Town of Poughkeepsie Historic Resource Survey, 2011